CriminalPancake/void-stranger-ap/README.md

 7. Saving most recent connection details used.

-8. Removing the constant network event debug message?
-At first, it was just a debug measure but as I played it sort of grew on me?
-It provides a sort of reassurance that the communications are working properly.
-If enough people raise complaints about it I'll get rid of it I suppose.
+8. Reworking the constant network event debug message to be more detailed and readable